The History of National HIV Testing Day

 This Saturday, June 27th, is National HIV Testing Day.
 The annual event, created to encourage everyone to get tested for HIV, began in 1995 and is organized by the National Association of People with AIDS.
-Over 1.2 million people over the age of 13 are currently living with an HIV/AIDS infection in U.S. with an additional 50,000 infections being added every year.
-People between the ages of 13 and 24 account for 25 percent of all new HIV infections and it is said that 1 in 7 of them don’t even know they’re positive.
+Over 1.2 million people over the age of 13 are currently living with an HIV/AIDS infection in the U.S. with an additional 50,000 infections being added every year.
+People between the ages of 13 and 24 account for and it is said that 1 in 7 of them don’t even know they’re positive.

 Prior to 1986, there was no such thing as an HIV test.
 The virus itself had only been identified three years prior at the Pasteur Institute in Paris.
 Early iterations of the HIV test were not the reliable tests that we have today, but anything was better than nothing during the onset of the AIDS epidemic.
 A positive diagnosis back then was viewed as a death sentence because the anti-retroviral therapy (ART) of today didn’t exist.
 AZT, the first treatment for slowing down the progress of the virus, wasn’t available until 1987.
 There was no way to prolong your life with the virus and the slow death brought about by the virus was painful and ugly.